ewhicher/boomer/content/collections/pages/talk.md

         text: 'What this is'
       -
         type: text
         text: ": A set of Communications Guidelines consisting of actionable tactics and strategies designed to be executed in line with your Engagement Framework strategies.
-It covers: General\_Boomer Women Communications Principles, Tone of Voice Guidelines, and communication tactics for how best to drive engagement with Volunteering, Campaigning and Regular Giving across our personas."
+It covers: General\_Boomer Women Communications Principles, Tone of Voice Guidelines, and communication tactics for how best to drive engagement with Volunteering, Campaigning and Regular Giving across our pen portraits."
   -
     type: paragraph
     content: